gneely74/sign_maker_openscad/WARP.md

 - Ensure holes intersect with geometry

 ### Base Too Small or Too Large
-- Adjust `base_width` and `base_depth` to resize base
+- Increase `buffer_size` to add more margin around text
+- Base automatically sizes to text + buffer
 - Text remains centered on the base
-- Make sure base is large enough to contain all text